fsmiamoto/dorayaki.co/content/posts/embedded-systems-are-awesome.md

 ```
 Full code available [here](https://github.com/fsmiamoto/TM4C1294_Bare_IAR9/tree/main/Projects/Laborat%C3%B3rio_03)

-Well, it isn't much but it's a good staring point!
+Well, it isn't much but it's a good starting point!

 In this we had to *manually* initiate the hardware and enable interrupts - mostly in the `setUp` function -
 calling the appropriate functions made available by the chip vendor, Texas Instruments in